CCI-MOC/xdmod-cntr/XdmodAID.md

 relation database system), queries are written differently than for Oracle.
 Although I hope it supports a file system that reads qucikly, but doesn't write quickly, I can find no guarentee of this, so I have created an issue to explore this in the future when we have more actual data (and the backend supports reasonable writing speeds).
+To effectively add this in the future would require performance testing to ensure that SQLAlchemy is doing what we think it is doing.

 It was also suggested that I use a "limit by 1" since all I'm interested in just the most recent entry.
 Although, on the surface this seems reasonable, there are some problems with it.
-To pull of the most recent one will require a order implies creating and writing a virtual table to perform the sort in and then to return the first record.
+To pull of the most recent one will require a sorting (an order by) which creats and writing a virtual table to perform the sort in and then to return the first record.
 Furthermore, we would have to a query for each hierarchy_id in the hierarchy table.
 I rejected this as the best way to speed this up is to refactor the code to have an aforemented table dedicated to the currently active items.